moliver28/research-handbook/content/handbook/people-group/quarterly-talent-review.md

 - **When:** PBPs and People division key stakeholders should schedule their initial prep call shortly after receiving the report and completing their initial review, ideally within one week of report delivery.
 - **Purpose:** The prep call allows PBPs and People Division key stakeholders to align on key topics, identify areas of focus, and strategize for the Talent QTR meeting with the division leadership.
 - **Attendees:** Division PBP(s), divisional TA partner, divisional DIB partner, and other People division key stakeholders where applicable (for example If there is a concern raised related to data for TMR, the divisional TMR partner should be in included)
+**3. Request for Additional Data**
+- **When:** Any rqequest for additional data should be submitted to the data analytics team on 20th day of the first month of the quarter.
+- **Purpose:** While the QTR report provides a holistic overview of org health data, there may be times where additional data points are needed specific to a division.

-**3. Distribution of Report to Leadership**
+**4. Distribution of Report to Leadership**

 - **When:** 3-4 business days prior to the QTR meeting with the division leader.
 - **Purpose:** Allow leaders time prior to the meeting to review the QTR report and add any questions/observations to the meeting agenda.

-**4. Quarterly Talent Review with E-Group**
+**5. Quarterly Talent Review with E-Group**

-- **When:** The QTR should take place by the end of the first month of the quarter, giving adequate time for review and actions.
+- **When:** The QTR should take place by the 15th of the second month of the quarter, giving adequate time for review and actions.
 PBPs should work with E-Group EBAs to plan these sessions in advance as a standing ongoing touchpoint.
 - **Purpose:** During this meeting, PBPs and People Division key stakeholders will review the org health report with division leaders, discuss priorities for each division, address any COE-related initiatives, and agree on action items and follow-up steps.

 ## Report Overview